 A word of caution

 Given the altitude and terrain of much of the Howe Sound Crest Trail, you’ll want to be prepared for snow, and make doubly sure you take all the regular hiking safety precautions.
-The BC Parks hike overview declares “this is a summer use only trail, as several areas pose a high winter avalanche danger”.
+This is a summer-use only trail, as there are several areas along the trail that pose a high level of avalanche danger.
 Also, late in the summer there are very few opportunities for fresh water on large stretches of the trail.